Civilians flee Bakhmut as Russian and Ukrainian troops battle in streets of city

 It comes as Russian defence minister Sergei Shoigu paid a rare visit to Russia’s forces deployed in Ukraine.

-In a statement published on Telegram, the ministry said: “The Minister of Defense of the Russian Federation, General of the Army Sergei Shoigu, inspected the forward command post of one of the formations of the Eastern Military District in the South Donetsk direction”.
+In a statement published on Telegram, the ministry said: “The Minister of Defense of the Russian Federation, General of the Army Sergei Shoigu, inspected the forward command post of one of the formations of the Eastern Military District in the South Donetsk direction.”

-In video published by the ministry, Shoigu is seen awarding medals to Russian military personnel and touring a ruined town with the Eastern Military District’s commander, Colonel-General Rustam Muradov.
+In video published by the ministry, Mr Shoigu is seen awarding medals to Russian military personnel and touring a ruined town with the Eastern Military District’s commander, Colonel-General Rustam Muradov.

 Russia’s top military chiefs have visited the front line in Ukraine only sparingly since Russia invaded the country a year ago.